About the Anthem MRX 720

 Analog & Digital Audio Connection: The Anthem MRX 720 AV receiver offers a variety of analog & digital audio connectivity.

 - Binding Post Speaker Terminals: The receiver is outfitted with binding post terminals for all speaker output channels (Front, Center, Surround, & Surround Back).
 The binding post terminals can accept up to 10AWG speaker wire, pin-connectors and banana plugs (single only).
-The receiver supports 4-8 ohm speakers.
+The front channels support 6-8 ohm speakers, while all other channels will accept 8 ohm speakers.

 - 11.2ch + Zone 2 Pre-Outs: The receiver is fitted with 11.2ch pre-outs (Front, Center, Surround, Surround Back, Height 1, Height 2 and Dual Sub) to connect external amplifiers.
 The Height 1 and Height 2 pre-outs can be used to create 5.1.4, 7.1.2, and 7.1.4 Dolby Atmos speaker systems.
 The dual subwoofer outputs are discrete.
 The Zone 2 Pre-Out lets you connect an external amp and pair of speakers in another room of your home.